When you start painting you will make all kinds of mistakes. That is just part of the journey.

 If you make all your edges too soft, then everything in your painting will appear out of focus.
 Again, if that is what you are going for then it is not an issue.
 Many of the impressionists painted with all soft edges to produce these very ethereal paintings.

-The other issue is using inappropriate edges, like a hard edge which should be soft, or a soft edge which should be lost.
+The other issue is using inappropriate edges, like a hard edge that should be soft, or a soft edge that should be lost.
 As noted above, the edges in a painting give a lot of information about the subject, so it is important that you get them mostly correct.
 And I say correct in a very loose sense.
 There is usually no one way to do things in painting, so correct just means that it works within the context of your painting and it helps you communicate what you want to say.

 Poor Subject Selection